 The basis of property you buy is usually its cost.
-The cost is the amount you pay for it in cash or in other property or services.
+The cost is the amount you pay for it in cash, in debt obligation, in other property, or in services.
 Your cost also includes amounts you pay for:

-- Sales tax charged on the purchase,
+- · Sales tax charged on the purchase,

 - Freight charges to obtain the property, and

-- Installation and testing charges.
+- · Installation and testing charges.